zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 All metrics are of the `metric type gauge`_ and follow the `Prometheus metric naming`_.
 The names of the metrics are defined in the :ref:`metric definition file`.
-The metric names could be changed by users, but unless there is a strong reason for doing that, it is not recommended.
-It is recommended to use the :ref:`sample metric definition file` unchanged.
-The metrics mapping in the :ref:`sample metric definition file` is referred to as the *standard metric definition* in this documentation.

-In the standard metric definition, the metric names are structured as follows:
+The metric names are structured as follows:

 .. code-block:: text